kopernio/pytest-hoverfly-wrapper/README.md

 header set.
 This differentiates the two types of response, and helps debug situations where you think a response is being served by Hoverfly but isn't, e.g. when Hoverfly fails to match the request even though you're expecting it to.

-At the end of the test, the plugin will create `network.json` containing the list of all requests made (and responses received) during the test, including parameters and headers.
+At the end of the test, the plugin will create a `network.json` file containing the list of all requests made (and responses received) during the test, including parameters and headers.

 ## Release History